walbourn/directxtk12modelviewer/README.md

     End key resets model to default rotation

-### Xbox One
+### Xbox

-For Xbox One, only the gamepad controls are available.
+For Xbox, only the gamepad controls are available.
 When you press the "View" button, the tool enumerates the .SDKMESH and .VBO files in the root of the D:\ drive and allows you to select one of them to load.

 #### GamePad